duckietown/duckietown.mit.edu/01_index.md

 <img src='media/inside.jpg' style='width: 40%;'/>

 <h2>Sign up</h2>

-We are seeking students interested in a hands-on, project-focused course focusing on self-driving vehicles and high-level autonomy.

 The class has very limited enrollment.
 If you are interested, [please sign up at this form](https://docs.google.com/forms/d/16Ky_82MFX-vByKSyiLiUrvUXbFAWbzJylRi-G2lmdFM/viewform).